Effective Table Design and Organization in Notion for Structured Data Presentation

 1. Click on the column header and select Property Type, then choose Formula.

-2. Enter your formula using Notion’s formula language.
+2. Enter your formula using Notion’s formula language, which now includes an expanded set of functions and operators.

 3. The formula will recalculate automatically as you update your table.